 I lift my lamp beside the golden door.

-- “Locked in a Box” – about immigration detention and how people can engage as visitors to detainees.
+Here is “Locked in a Box”, about immigration detention and how people can engage as visitors to detainees.

 What can immigrants do now?

 People should go to a legal services provider to be screened for any possible immigration options other than DACA for which they may already be eligible.
-The ILRC has a comprehensive client intake form to assist practitioners in screening.
+The ILRC has a comprehensive client intake form to assist practitioners in screening that can be found here: https://www.ilrc.org/screening-immigration-relief-client-intake-form-and-notes

-The Immigrant Advocates Network maintains a national directory of more than 950 free or low-cost nonprofit immigration legal services providers in all 50 states
+The immigrant Advocates Network maintains a national directory of more than 950 free or low-cost nonprofit immigration legal services providers in all 50 states.
+Located here: https://www.immigrationlawhelp.org/

 People should know their rights when in contact with an immigration agency.
 The ILRC has created Red Cards to help both citizens and noncitizens defend themselves against constitutional violations during ICE raids.
-These cards provide citizens and noncitizens with information about how to assert their constitutional rights and an explanation for ICE agents that the individuals are indeed asserting their constitutional rights [Contact email@example.com to order].
+These cards provide citizens and noncitizens with information about how to assert their constitutional rights and an explanation for ICE agents that the individuals are indeed asserting their constitutional rights.
+Visit https://www.ilrc.org/red-cards for more information and contact firstname.lastname@example.org to order.